Video game clone: Early copyright protection (1980s)

 BYTE reported in December 1981 that at least eight clones of Atari's arcade game Asteroids existed for personal computers.
 The magazine stated in December 1982 that that year "few games broke new ground in either design or format ...
 If the public really likes an idea, it is milked for all it's worth, and numerous clones of a different color soon crowd the shelves.
 That is, until the public stops buying or something better comes along.
 Companies who believe that microcomputer games are the hula hoop of the 1980s only want to play Quick Profit".
 The degree of cloning was so great that in 1981, Atari warned in full-page advertisements "Piracy: This Game is Over", stating that the company "will protect its rights by vigorously enforcing [its] copyrights and by taking appropriate action against unauthorized entities who reproduce or adapt substantial copies of ATARI games", like a home-computer clone.
 In Atari, Inc. v.
 Amusement World, Inc. (547 F. Supp.
 222, 1982), Atari sued Amusement World claiming that its video game Meteors violated their copyright on Asteroids.
 The court did find twenty-two similarities between the two games, but ruled against Atari's claims, citing these elements as scènes à faire for games about shooting at asteroids.
-This was based on a principle in copyright law known as the idea-expression distinction, that copyright does protect the idea for a game only the game's unique expression.
+This was based on a principle in copyright law known as the idea-expression distinction, that copyright does not protect ideas, but instead their unique expression.

 In 1980, Namco released Pac-Man which became a massive commercial success, leading to the development of numerous Pac-Man clones.
 Between October 1980 and December 1981, the Pac-Man game alone generated $150 million in sales.
 Philips was one of several developers who attempted to create their own maze game, resulting in K.C.
 Munchkin! released in 1981.
 Atari sued Philips in Atari, Inc. v.
 North American Philips Consumer Electronics Corp., claiming that the game K.C.
 Munchkin! had illegally copied their game Pac-Man.
 The court initially refused Ataris motion to bar the sales of Munchkin, but Atari succeeded on appeal, with Judge Harlington Wood applying the abstraction test to find that Munchkin had in fact copied the unique expression of Pac-Man, particularly the character design.
 As a result of Atari's successful motion, Philips was legally barred from selling K.C.
 Munchkin.
 Courts later barred other clones of Pac-Man, including Packri-Monster by Bandai, Puckman by Artic International, and another similar game called Mighty Mouth.
 Siva Vaidhyanathan suggests that the ruling had a chilling effect on competition for Pac-Man, despite the court stating that copyright did not control the idea of a maze-chase game.
 Jerry Pournelle wrote in 1984 that "Atari bought itself about a million dollars worth of unfavorable publicity by bullying some very nice teen-aged programmers; surely they could have been smoother about it".